vkinakh/mv-mr/README.md

 ## Introduction

-We present a new self-supervised learning method **MV-MR**, which is based on the maximization of several dependency measures between two embeddings obtained from views with and without augmentations and multiple representations extracted from a non-augmented view.
-We use an upper bound on mutual information for the estimation of dependencies between the embeddings of the same dimensions along with distance covariance that in addition handles the dependence estimation for the representations of different dimensions.
+We present a new method of self-supervised learning and  knowledge distillation based on the multi-views and multi- representations (MV-MR).
+The MV-MR is based on the maximization of dependence between learnable embeddings from augmented and non-augmented views, jointly with the maximization of dependence between learnable embeddings from augmented view and multiple non-learnable representations from non-augmented view.
+We show that the proposed method can be used for efficient self-supervised classification and model-agnostic knowledge distillation.
-In contrast to the state-of-the-art self-supervising techniques, no contrastive learning with negative pairs, clustering, stop gradients, regularization of independence between the embedding dimensions or constraints on covariance matrices of embeddings, etc. are used.
-MV-MR provides the state-of-the-art performance on several datasets such as STL10, ImageNet50, and comparable results for ImageNet-1K.
-MV-MR is a generic framework allowing for flexibly incorporating various constraints onto the structure of the embedding space via the usage of hand-crafted image multi-representations as regularizers.
-These regularizers maximize the dependence between these multi-representations and the targeted embedding.
+Unlike other self-supervised techniques, our approach does not use any contrastive learning, clustering, or stop gradients.
+MV-MR is a generic framework allowing the incorporation of constraints on the learnable embeddings via the usage of image multi-representations as regularizers.
+Along this line, knowledge distillation is considered a particular case of such a regularization.
+MV-MR provides the state-of-the-art performance on the STL10 and ImageNet-1K datasets among non-contrastive and clustering-free methods.
+We show that a lower complexity ResNet50 model pretrained using proposed knowledge distillation based on the CLIP ViT model achieves state-of-the-art performance on STL10 linear evaluation

 ## Installation